codership/documentation/galeracluster/source/documentation/auto-eviction.rst

 These steps will update the EVS Protocol version for one node in a cluster.
 Repeat the process on each of the remaining nodes so that they all use EVS Protocol version 1.

-.. note:: For more information on upgrading in general, see :doc:`upgrading`.
+For more information on upgrading in general, see :doc:`upgrading`.